-Strategy: Participate in Inclusion, Diversity, Equity and Access (IDEA) Initiatives throughout the Lehigh Valley, such as the Color Outside the Lines Committee of the Community Action Committee of the Lehigh Valley, and become a DEI Champion of the Greater Lehigh Valley Chamber of Commerce Diversity, Equity and Inclusion Collaboration.
+Strategy: Participate in Inclusion, Diversity, Equity and Access (IDEA) Initiatives throughout the Lehigh Valley, such as the Color Outside the Lines Committee of the Community Action Lehigh Valley, and become a DEI Champion of the Greater Lehigh Valley Chamber of Commerce Diversity, Equity and Inclusion Collaboration.

-WBLV Goal 8: A New and Future Professions Partnership will lead regional workforce development efforts to develop Fourth Industrial Revolution/Industry 4.0 jobs.
+WBLV Goal 8: A New and Future Professions Partnership will lead regional workforce development through partnerships with the Lehigh Valley Planning Commission to identify housing, transportation, infrastructure and workforce trends.